 It depends on the person.
 I have found many people to have quite an acidic dietary plan.
 I haven’t found any particular one plant that works as successfully, overall.
 Cannabis seems to have a well-rounded approach to the body.
 Yes, it does better for some ailments, and less so for others, but again it depends on the person and where their body state is at that time.
-There are certain plants that you can take that can help making the body more alkaline [note: Keiko is talking about making the body’s blood more alkaline in order to prevent cancers – there is little evidence that diet alone can do this, but it is true that, like any other cells in the human body, cancer cells do not thrive in alkaline environments].
+There are certain plants that you can take that can help making the body more alkaline [note: Keiko is talking about making the body’s blood more alkaline in order to prevent cancers – there is little evidence that diet alone can do this, but it is true that, like any other cells in the human body, cancer cells do not thrive in alkaline environments.
+Sadly, there are a lot of diet myths around].
 For example, Spirulina, which is a blue-green algae that may assist the body with making it more alkaline.

 But, in all my years of speaking to patients and seeing all the successes, I cannot think of another particular plant that is as well-rounded as cannabis.
 Yes, I believe ginger, turmeric and other Indian or Ayurvedic herb combinations can help, but nothing seems to work as well for as many ailments as cannabis does.

 Could you give us an insight into any theories behind “plant consciousness” or anything like that?

 Well, we ourselves are live and living entities.
 And I feel if we put into our body live enzymes from plants that match [the ones in our bodies], will assist in keeping us healthy.
 And I really support raw cannabis because of that [in contrast to Dr. Robert Hashemiyoon last week].
 One is because of the ECS; but also, in its raw state, it has a lot of powerful attributes that we have not even begun to scratch the surface on its benefits.